julien6387/supvisors/docs/dashboard.rst

     :alt: Host Section of Supvisors Address Page
     :align: center

-The Host Section contains CPU, Memory and Network statistics for the considered address.
+The Host Section contains CPU, Memory and Network statistics for the considered node.

 The CPU table shows statistics about the CPU on each core of the processor and about the average CPU of the processor.